chywang/CN-WikiCatReader/README.md

 **APIs**

+Part I: Hypernymy Relation Extraction

 Please run the programs according to the following order.

 + RuleBasedIsAGenerator (in the isa package)